ajohnsonbuck/StrandMath/README.md

           Tm = 40.3000

-### High-throughput hybridization and thermodynamics
+### High-throughput hybridization and thermodynamics using Strand arrays
     load('validation_Sugimoto_etal_1995.mat');      % Load DNA/RNA validation set
     N = SugimotoTable2.seqs;      % Store sequences from Table 2 as an array of Strand objects P= N .* (N.toDNA)';      % Perform element-wise hybridization of each of the 64 sequences in Sugimoto et al Table 2 to its DNA reverse complement